-Despite the fact that most Hong Kongers practice a range of Chinese folk religion or Buddhism, Islam is not entirely a foreign religion.
+Despite the fact that most Hong Kong people practise a range of Chinese folk religion or Buddhism, Islam is not entirely a foreign religion.

-With 4.1% of Hong Kongers practising Islam, the number continues to rise and with it, Muslim-friendly amenities and activities to enjoy.
+With 4.1 per cent of people in Hong Kong practising Islam, the number continues to rise and with it, Muslim-friendly amenities and activities to enjoy.

-With over 70 halal-certified restaurants in the region, there is no need to worry about food while exploring Hong Kong.
+With over 70 halal-certified restaurants in the region, there is no need to worry about where to eat while exploring Hong Kong.
 Astound your taste buds with authentic dim sum, delicious local delights and a slew of yummy desserts!

 With a plethora of things to see and do, you can never truly settle on where to go and what to do first.
 If you want to explore a side of Hong Kong that is different from the rest, consider Kowloon.
 This Muslim-friendly district will allow you to experience the best of Hong Kong, whilst having a peace of mind knowing that all your religious needs are met.

 A densely populated urban area, Kowloon is often seen as the place that showcases the more authentic side of Hong Kong with its wonderful mix of cultures.
 Kowloon also has such a wide variety of attractions, most of which are Muslim-friendly.
-This also means that there is something for everyone – night markets, the Avenue of Stars promenade and the Kowloon Walled City park amongst the many varieties.
+This also means that there is something for everyone — night markets, the Avenue of Stars promenade and the Kowloon Walled City Park, amongst other activities and popular destinations.

 Kowloon is also home to many large malls and popular fashion boutiques.
-For those who are more familiar with an extravagant palate, the abundance of high-end fashion stores in the harbourfront area and around Tsim Sha Tsui MTR Station is just for you.
-While there are fancy shopping malls like 1881 Heritage, there are also those that offer more variety, such as Festival Walk Mall which boasts over 200 stores.
+For those who are more familiar with an extravagant palate, the abundance of high-end fashion stores in the harbourfront area and around MTR Tsim Sha Tsui Station is just for you.
+While there are fancy shopping malls like 1881 Heritage, there are also those that offer more variety, such as Festival Walk mall which boasts over 200 stores.
 Harbour City, Hong Kong’s largest mall, is also close by!
-Housing everything from luxury designer brands to independent Hong Kong designer labels, you are spoiled with choices!
+Housing everything from luxury designer brands to independent Hong Kong designer labels, you are spoilt for choice!

-#HZTip: If you are looking for a budget-friendly shopping spot, fret not, there is a wide variety of night markets available in Hong Kong, one of which is the famous Temple Street Night Market where you can find everything you need!
+#HZTip: If looking for a budget-friendly shopping spot, fret not, there is a wide variety of night markets available in Hong Kong.
+One of which is the famous Temple Street Night Market where you can find a myriad of treasures!

-This district also houses five mosques, with the biggest mosque in Hong Kong located adjacent to the infamous Kowloon Park.
-The availability of Muslim-friendly facilities here is a direct testament to how Muslim-friendly Kowloon is.
+This district also houses five mosques, with the biggest mosque in Hong Kong located adjacent to the well-known Kowloon Park.
+The availability of Muslim-friendly facilities here is a direct testament to the Muslim-friendly nature of Kowloon.

-Located at the intersection of Nathan Road and Haiphong Road in Tsim Sha Tsui, Kowloon Mosque and Islamic Centre is the largest mosque in Hong Kong.
-Air-conditioned throughout, this mosque is one of the most iconic Islamic landmarks in Hong Kong – it can fit up to 3,500 people!
+Located at the intersection of Nathan and Haiphong roads in Tsim Sha Tsui, Kowloon Mosque and Islamic Centre is the largest mosque in Hong Kong.
+Air-conditioned throughout, this mosque is one of the most iconic Islamic landmarks in Hong Kong — it can fit up to 3,500 people!

 First established by the Muslim garrison stationed in the area, now known as Kowloon Park, this mosque represents the local Muslim community’s unique history.
 The Chief Imam of Hong Kong, Mufti Muhammad Arshad, has also been serving as the Imam and Khateeb of this mosque since 2001.